raystanza/OxideMiner/README.md

 - Monero Research Lab and the RandomX authors for publishing a resilient, CPU-friendly proof of work.
 - The Rust ecosystem (`tokio`, `hyper`, `tracing`, `serde`, etc.) that powers the async runtime and HTTP layer.
-- Early testers providing logs, CPU tuning data, and bug reports that shaped the v0.1.0 MVP.
+- Early testers providing logs, CPU tuning data, and bug reports that shaped v0.1.0.

 ## Contact